arcln/koak/README.md

 #### Variables

-We declare variable like this:
+Variables are declared like this:
 ```C
 int foo = 42;
 ```